-Calculating the likelihood of local, regional or global wars are hard.
+Calculating the likelihood of local, regional or global wars is hard.
 Given human history and current behavior of governments around the world, the odds, unfortunately, are increasing.
 Add in terrorism and the odds of a small impact to your life from war somewhere are greater than 1 in 10, depending on the time period in question.
 A larger widespread man-made disaster impacting fuel prices are probably in the 1 in 20 to 1 in 50 range.
-Smaller conflicts around the globe have been letting off steam since the WWII, but there are strong polarizations building up between many groups around the world, most notably radical Islam and anyone who opposes it.
+Smaller conflicts around the globe have been letting off steam since the WWII.
+Over the past decade antagonism has been building up between many groups around the world.
+A big example is radical Islam and anyone who opposes it.
 Increasing demand of growing populations for land and resources will also raise tensions.

 What are the Odds of Financial Collapse?

 Financial collapse has happened many times before, with smaller short term recessions and full blown depressions.
-We are seeing major financial problems in Europe and the USA.
-A good chunk of the globe is in partial or full recession.
-Combine all of this with possible increased instability in the middle east and you increase the odds of at least a global recession if not a full global financial failure.
+We are seeing major financial problems periodically throughout the world.
+Combine financial instability with increased instability in the middle east and you increase the odds of at least a global recession if not a full global financial failure.
 Add a full war into the mix and the odds go way up.
-Many people believe it is almost inevitable that we will see massive inflation based on government spending and monetary policy from 2005 through 2013.
-Even if its not the end of the world, we can expect some serious financial events because of runaway government spending, the same thing that would happen if we spent more than we had individually (just multiply it by billions of dollars).
+Many people believe it is almost inevitable that we will see massive inflation based on government spending and monetary policy from 2005 through 2017.
+Even if its not the end of the world, we can expect some serious financial events because of government deficit spending, the same thing that would happen if we spent more than we had individually (just multiply it by billions of dollars).